SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

 #### On the cluster

-Edit the `pbs-torque/config.yaml` with the full path to the working dir and your email for PBS to send job notifications.
+Edit the cluster config file `cluster.json` with your email for PBS to send job notifications.
-On the cluster, run snakemake using:
+On the cluster, create a PBS script with the following command:
 ```
 snakemake --profile pbs-torque
 ```
+Then submit the PBS script to the cluster with `qsub`.
+See `code/pbs_scripts` for examples.

 Profiles for other cluster systems are available in the [snakemake profiles GitHub](https://github.com/snakemake-profiles/doc).